Ambrogio Lorenzetti: Selected works

 In this fresco, St. Louis is being greeted by Pope Boniface VIII as he is granted the title of Bishop of Toulouse.
 It was one in a series of frescoes painted with his brother, Pietro Lorenzetti, for Saint Francis of Assisi.
-This fresco is particularly well known for its realistic sense of depth within an architectural environment, due to Lorenzetti's compellingly rendered three-dimensional space.
+This fresco is particularly well known for its realistic sense of depth within an architectural environment that is attributed to Ambrogio, due to Lorenzetti's compellingly rendered, three-dimensional space.
 Moreover, his figures are positioned in a very natural and familiar manner, introducing an awareness of naturalism in art.
 Lorenzetti's command of spatial perspective is thought to prefigure the Italian Renaissance.
 This fresco also shows his talent for depicting emotion, as we see on King Charles II's face during the king's witness to his son's rejection of material goods and power.
 Such attention to detail possibly indicates an intellectual curiosity.
 Giorgio Vasari, in Lives of the Most Excellent, Painters, Sculptors and Architects wrote of Lorenzetti's intellectual abilities, saying that his manners were "more those of a gentleman and philosopher than those of an artist".